By Mark Jacob

 Supply chain interruptions are exacerbated by the fact that the whole world is going through the same thing at the same time.

-While demand is surging in areas such as medical equipment, medical-related construction equipment, groceries and water, it’s way down in other areas, such as retail and automotive.
+While demand surged early in areas such as medical equipment, medical-related construction equipment, groceries and water, it was way down in other areas, such as retail and automotive.

 But the things that people want, they want right now — and everyone is competing with everyone else to get it.
 That affects logistics, increasing the demand for limited air cargo and decreasing the demand for slower-to-arrive ship cargo.

 “The inventory challenges are massive as global supply chains must deal with competing requests from countries trying to manage the crisis,” Pilat says.
 “The Italians need things, the U.S. needs things, the French, the Japanese, etc.”